 Thor was on alert at four locations from June 1959 to mid-1963 - 77th RAF SMS at Feltwell, 97th RAF SMS at Hemswell, 98th RAF SMS at Driffield and 144th RAF SMS at North Luffenbaum.

 One USAF Authentication Officer worked with the RAF crew

 RAF Crew included 1 Launch Control Offcer, One Launch Control Console Operator (a warrant officer), three missile maintenance technicians, 1 Thor electrical worker, 1 cook, 4 RAF Police and one dog handler/policeman.

-Developed by the Army’s Redstone Arsenal in Alabama with the Chrysler Corporation.
-Transferred to the AF when decision was made in 1958 to place medium range missiles under AF instead of Army.
-Single stage, inertially guided, liquid fueled (LOX and RP-1), 60 foot long missile with 1,500 mile range.
+Jupiter was developed by the Army’s Redstone Arsenal in Alabama with the Chrysler Corporation.
+The program was transferred to the Air Force when the decision was made in 1958 to place medium range missiles under AF instead of Army.
+Jupiter was a single stage, inertially guided, liquid fueled (LOX and RP-1), 60 foot long missile with a range of 1,500 miles.

 Deployment and Basing

-Two squadrons, called NATO I, based at Giola del Colle, Italy, opened April 1961, closed April 1963
+Two squadrons, called NATO I, were based at Giola del Colle, Italy from April 1961 to April 1963.

-Three missiles to a complex, with five complexes per Squadron.
-Stored vertically, with a shelter around the missile for environmental protection.
+There were three missiles to a complex, with five complexes per Squadron.
+The missiles were stored vertically, with a shelter around the missile for environmental protection.